Humpback whale and calf in Hervey Bay, Queensland

 Best

 Also peak.
 Platypus Bay is full.
 Late-season calves still present.
-Last whales typically depart late September.
+Last whales depart late September.

 October